mdnurakmal/kubernetes-cluster-vagrant-chef-solo/README.md

 * Open issue - https://github.com/hashicorp/vagrant/issues/12337
 * Manual adding of cookbooks (Will use Berkshelf in the future)
 * Require further read up on chef and cookbook
+* Unable to run kubectl from chef-solo vm (To be revisited)

 # References
 * https://github.com/aespinosa/cookbook-kube